Lossiemouth F.C.

-Founded in 1945, they were admitted to the Highland League the following year and have played there ever since.
-The club's home is Grant Park.
+Founded in 1945, they were admitted to the Highland League for season 1946-47 and have played in this league since that point.
+The club's home stadium is Grant Park.

-Traditionally a team hovering around the lower end of the league table, Lossiemouth have enjoyed several cup successes, including a hat-trick of North of Scotland Cups and a memorable, last-minute victory, in the Highland League Cup over Fraserburgh.
+Traditionally a team hovering around the lower end of the league table, Lossiemouth have enjoyed several cup successes, including a period in the mid-1990s that saw the club win a hat-trick of North of Scotland Cups and a Highland League Cup over a period of three seasons as well as several top three placings in the Highland League.

 Lossiemouth are full members of the Scottish Football Association, and are therefore permitted to play in the Scottish Cup.